 Sam Bourne is a writer, comedian, and a strong advocate for a zero-emission future — especially considering he lives in New York, where even a modest decrease in exhaust fumes would be greatly appreciated *cough cough*

 The electric vehicle (EV) market in North America is starting to hit a fever pitch, with estimates of 11,000,000 EVs on the road by 2025.
 Considering there were less than 500K EVs on the roads in the US in 2016, and the fact that the adoption rate is increasing exponentially year after year, it’s clear that EVs are here for the long haul.

 Sure, the electric vehicle has become one of the biggest disrupters to the transportation industry, but while this massive change is on the horizon, there is still a lot that needs to change in order to accommodate for it.
-And different places are going about it in drastically different ways.
-Here, we are going to go over the five biggest ways EV driving in the United States differs from.

 With everything going on in America today, it can be hard to keep track of all the changes to public policy that’ll affect you personally.
 One change that may have flown under your radar — the federal rebate for electric vehicles (EV) is going away in 2018.